Aqueous homogeneous reactor: The ARGUS reactor

 Environmentally friendly and economically competitive techniques of radioactive isotope production were being developed at the Kurchatov Institute in USSR, on the base of the ARGUS reactor – an aqueous homogeneous mini reactor.
-The USSR was planning to build a series of this type of rector, however, only two have been built: one in Kurchatov Institute and second was built in the late '80s in Dushanbe, Tajik SSR.
+The USSR was planning to build a series of this type of reactor, however, only two have been built: one in Kurchatov Institute and second was built in the late '80s in Dushanbe, Tajik SSR.
 However, these did not go into operation due to collapse of the Soviet Union.

 In 2017 the Tajik government started reconstructing and fixing its reactor to produce molybdenum-99 primarily for medical use.

 The reactor in the Kurchatov Institute, with 20 kW thermal output power, has been in operation since 1981 and has shown high indices of efficiency and safety.
 Feasibility studies to develop techniques for strontium-89 and molybdenum-99 production in this reactor are currently underway.
 An analysis of the isotopes produced, performed at the National Institute of Radioactive Elements in Belgium, has shown that the Mo-99 samples produced at ARGUS are characterized by extreme radiochemical purity, i.e. the impurity content in them is lower than the allowable limits by 2–4 orders of magnitude.
 Among the radioactive medical isotopes, Mo-99 and Sr-89 are widespread.
 The first one is a raw material for production of technetium-99m, a radiopharmaceutical preparation for diagnostics of oncological, cardiological, urological, and other diseases.
 More than 6 million people are examined with this isotope each year in Europe.